nphollon/google_maps_template/README.md

 Google Maps Project Template
 ====================

-Template for projects involving the Google Maps API
+This is a template for projects involving the Google Maps API.
+Jasmine tests are included.